KarenLukianyAlmeida/job-insights-python/README.md

 # What was developed

-This project implemented analyses based on a dataset of jobs contained in a CSV file.
+This project aims to analyze data from a CSV file.
+For this, methods were created to filter and return this information.
+The CSV file contains details about different jobs listed on the Glassdoor platform.

 # Skills Developed